-The trip runs January 7–13, 2018.
+- The trip runs January 12–17, 2020.

-The trip is based out of Palo Alto, California.
+- The trip is based out of Palo Alto, California.

 - The trip fee includes six nights of hotel accommodations (breakfast provided), ground transportation, and limited lunches and dinners.

 - Students may book their own airfare to and from San Francisco.
-They must arrive no later than the evening of Sunday, January 7, 2018, and may not depart before the evening of Friday, January 12, 2018 (late-night/red-eye flights are fine), or Saturday morning, January 13, 2018.
+They must arrive no later than the evening of Sunday, January 12, 2020, and may not depart before the evening of Friday, January 17, 2020 (late-night/red-eye flights are fine), or Saturday morning, January 18, 2020.

-Applicants will be informed of final decisions by Wednesday, November 22, 2017, and must confirm their participation and provide any additional information no later than Monday, December 4, 2017, in order to reserve their slot.
+- Applicants will be informed of final decisions by Friday, November 22, 2019, and must confirm their participation and provide any additional information no later than Monday, December 2, 2019, in order to reserve their slot.

-Students must be in good academic and disciplinary standing at their institution at the time of application and remain in good standing each semester leading up to the program.
+- Students must be in good academic and disciplinary standing at their institution at the time of their application and remain in good standing each semester leading up to the program.
 The office reserves the right to revoke admission to the program if a student is placed on academic or disciplinary probation after being accepted, but before the start of the program.
-Students in this situation will be responsible for any non-refundable fees related to the program.
+Students in this situation will be responsible for any nonrefundable fees related to the program.

 - All student fees must be paid by Friday, December 20, 2019, in order for students to participate in the program.